-The APC for JIM is USD $2,000 for a CC-BY-NC license or USD $2,580 for those funders who require a license that requires a CC-BY license.
+The APC for JIM is USD $2,000 for a CC-BY-NC license or USD $2,580 for those funders who require a CC-BY license.
 Payments from within the EU are subject to VAT.
 EU customers must supply their VAT number to be exempt from the VAT charge.
 UK Customers are not exempt from the VAT charge (currently 20%).

 Payment can be made by any of the following methods: